Can a Landlord Require Renters Insurance?

 The primary protections offered through renters insurance include:

-- Personal property coverage, which will protect your electronics, appliances, furniture, bikes and other personal belongings.
+- Personal property coverage.
+It protects your electronics, appliances, furniture, bikes, and other personal belongings.

-- Liability coverage, which will protect you if you are sued or held legally responsible for injuries to another person or for damage to their property.
-An example of the first scenario is if someone tripped in your home and they filed a lawsuit against you.
-An example of the second scenario is if you left the sink running and it caused water damage in another tenant’s apartment.
+- Liability coverage.
+It protects you if you get sued or held legally responsible for injuries to another person or damage to their property.
+An example of the first scenario is if someone tripped in your home, and they filed a lawsuit against you.
+An example of the second scenario is if you left the sink running, causing water damage in another tenant’s apartment.

-- Additional living expense coverage refers to the coverage that will help pay for the cost of a hotel or food expenses if a disaster forces you to move out of your rented home.
+- Additional living expense coverage refers to the coverage that will help pay for a hotel’s cost or food expenses if a disaster forces you to move out of your rented home.